romi/romi-robots-docs/docs/Scanner/user_guide/configuration_files.md

 - `binarize`: boolean indicating whether to binarize the mask, default is `True`;
 - `threshold`: float used as threshold for binarization step, default is `0.0`;

 ### Voxels task

-Defined in `romiscan.task.cl`, it is used to reconstruct the 3D structure of the plant from binary or segmented masks .
+Defined in `plant3dvision.task.cl`, it is used to reconstruct the 3D structure of the plant from binary or segmented masks.

 List of luigi task parameters:

 - `upstream_task`: task upstream of the `Colmap` task, default is `ImagesFilesetExists`

 List of task variables:

 - `type`: ;

 Example:

 ```toml
 [Voxels]
 upstream_mask = "Segmentation2D"